 1. Soft, Yellow Spots On Eyelids

 The appearance of soft, yellow spots which are actually cholesterol-filled lesions occurs when you have a condition called xanthelasmata.
 These lesions indicate that you may be at a higher risk of heart disease.
-According to a 2011 Danish study of nearly 13,000 patients, about 4 percent had the spots and that those patients were nearly 70 percent more likely to develop hardening of
+According to a 2011 Danish study of nearly 13,000 patients, about 4 percent had the spots and that those patients were nearly 70 percent more likely to develop hardening of the arteries and almost 50 percent more likely to have a heart attack over the next few decades than patients without them.

 2. Discolored Complexion